griffinfoster/griffinfoster.github.io/_posts/2017-03-24-Sensitivity_to_ETI_RADAR.md

     	SKA-2: 9.0e+01 ly

 Looked at another way, we can ask, given a distance how powerful must a transmitter be to be detected by a radio telescope on Earth?
-Solving for $P_{\textrm{RADAR}}$ as a function of distance and minimum telescope sensitivity:
+Solving for $$P_{\textrm{RADAR}}$$ as a function of distance and minimum telescope sensitivity:

 $$P_{\textrm{RADAR, min}} = \frac{L_{\textrm{RADAR, iso}, \nu} \cdot \Delta \nu}{G_{\textrm{parabolic}}}
 = \frac{4 \pi r_{\textrm{max}}^2 \cdot S_{\textrm{min}} \cdot \Delta \nu}{G_{\textrm{parabolic}}}$$